Fields of Study: Humanities, Social Sciences

 To successfully complete this program:

-- Take a full-time course of study: Two courses for a total of 10 quarter/6.6 semester UC units.
+- Take two courses for a total of 10 quarter/6.6 semester UC units.

 - You can take one course pass/no pass.